-It will take a while to start using My Fitness Pal, BUT MFP makes it so easy for you, that you can scan the barcode for most foods.
-This is the thing about triathletes, we are creatures of habits.
-You probably tend to do the same breakfast or lunch, because you know it works for you and you enjoy it.
+It will take a while to start using My Fitness Pal, BUT MFP makes it so easy for you that you can scan the barcode for most foods.
+This is the thing about triathletes; we are creatures of habits.
+You probably tend to do the same breakfast or lunch because you know it works for you and enjoy it.
 Right?

-If you are trying to drop weight during the month of January, to feel a little bit better, heading into your triathlon training, you truly need to track what you eat, along with tracking your exercise.
+If you are trying to drop weight during January, to feel a little bit better, heading into your triathlon training, you genuinely need to track what you eat, along with monitoring your exercise.
 It’s great to see how you’ve been eating and working out, but anybody can understand that cutting back and working out more will help them lose weight.

-My Fitness Pal guides you to see what you are taking in and whether you are taking in too much CHO, fat, and protein or too little!!
-I see this a lot with triathletes, if you cut back too much, you could actually be harming your body, as it will go into starvation mode (basically, your metabolism dies and your body’s functions crawl to a halt).
-Cut back too little, and you’re not cashing in on weight loss potential.
+My Fitness Pal guides you to see what you are taking in and whether you are taking in too much CHO, fat, protein, or too little!!
+I see this a lot with triathletes; if you cut back too much, you could be harming your body, as it will go into starvation mode (basically, your metabolism dies, and your body’s functions crawl to a halt).
+But, on the other hand, cut back too little, and you’re not cashing in on weight loss potential.

-For example, I remember working with a triathlete, who was working out twice a day but super low energy.
+For example, I remember working with a triathlete working out twice a day but with super low energy.
 I suggest starting tracking how many calories she was consuming.
-Come to find out she was ONLY taking in 800 calories!!!
-No wonder she was struggling with her workouts and always tired!
+Come to find out; she was ONLY taking in 800 calories!!!
+No wonder she was struggling with her workouts and constantly tired!

 Athlete: Wait?
 Coach Jen…How the heck do you figure out how many macronutrients you take in?